Los Amigos Invisibles: History

-After three more years, Los Amigos Invisibles released their album, Commercial, in a joint production between Gozadera Records and Nacional Records.
+After three more years, Los Amigos Invisibles released their album Commercial, in a joint production between Gozadera Records and Nacional Records.
 In an interview with America's National Public Radio, the band explained that the change in style was not by accident, nor was the decision to name the latest project Commercial.
 Rather, it was a tongue-in-cheek reference to band's former musical self.
 The release was a hit in Venezuela, debuting at #1 on the music charts.
-During the week of July 7, 2009, their song, "Vivire Para Ti" featuring Natalia Lafourcade, was offered as Single of the Week in the iTunes music store and in November 2009, Commercial won the Latin Grammy in the category of Best Alternative Music Album.
+During the week of July 7, 2009, their song "Vivire Para Ti" featuring Natalia Lafourcade was offered as Single of the Week in the iTunes music store and in November 2009, Commercial won the Latin Grammy for Best Alternative Music Album.

 Following their Grammy win, 2010 saw festival appearances and shows throughout the United States, Latin America, Europe, Australia and New Zealand.

 In 2011, the band released Not So Commercial, an EP of outtakes from the Commercial album.
 This album was a nominee for the Grammy Award for Best Latin Pop, Rock or Urban Album in 2012.

 In April 2013, Repeat After Me was released.
-This album received a Grammy nomination in the category of "Best Latin Alternative Album" and a Latin Grammy in the categories of "Best Alternative Album", "Song of the year" and "Best Cover".
+This album received a Grammy nomination in the category of Best Latin Alternative Album and a Latin Grammy for Best Alternative Album, Song of the Year, and Best Cover.

 In 2014, the band were named Pop Artist of the Year at the Pepsi Venezuela Music Awards.
 That year, keyboardist Armando Figueredo and guitarist José Luis Pardo (Cheo) left the band.
 Both were original members.

 In 2015, the band released Acústico, a compilation of their greatest hits played in an acoustic style.

 2017 saw the release of the album El Paradise.
 This was followed by a concert tour in the United States.

-In 2019 they won a Latin Grammy Award again, this time in the category "Best Alternative Song" with the song "Tócamela".
+In 2019 they won a Latin Grammy Award again, this time in the category Best Alternative Song for the song "Tócamela".